thegauravthakur/blog/src/content/posts/what-exactly-is-this-keyword-in-javascript.md

 ### Apply Method

 This method is similar to the `call` method; the only difference is the way arguments are provided to the function.
-In `apply` method arguments are provided as an array where as in `call` method arguments are provided comma separated
+In `apply` method arguments are provided as an array whereas in `call` method arguments are provided comma separated

 ```javascript
 function foo(age, place) {